Jozef Tomko: Later work

 Pope Benedict XVI established a Commission of Cardinals to investigate leaks of reserved and confidential documents on television, in newspapers, and in other communications media.
 It first met on 24 April 2012.
 Cardinal Herranz served as the chair and the other members were Cardinals Tomko and Salvatore De Giorgi.

 At the papal inauguration of Pope Francis on 19 March 2013, Tomko was one of the six cardinals who made the public act of obedience on behalf of the College of Cardinals to the new pope.

 In February 2015 he attended the consistory of cardinals on issues of reform of the Roman Curia.

 Tomko became the oldest living member of the College of Cardinals upon the death of Cardinal Albert Vanhoye on 29 July 2021.

-Tomko died in Rome on 8 August 2022 at the age of 98.
-On 16 August 2022, he was buried, per his wishes, in the Cathedral of his native Udavské and the Zemplín, in the Cathedral of St. Elisabeth of Hungary in Košice.
+Tomko died in Rome on 8 August 2022, at the age of 98.
+He had recently suffered a spinal injury, and was further weakened from COVID-19 complications.
+On 16 August 2022, he was buried, per his wishes, in the Cathedral of St. Elisabeth of Hungary in Košice.